-From gringo-safe chains to hole-in-the wall taquerias, the streets of Phoenix are lined with Mexican restaurants — except much of that food is really more “border” than “south of the border.”
+From gringo-safe chains to hole-in-the wall taquerias, the streets of Phoenix are lined with Mexican restaurants — except much of that food had traditionally been more “border” than “south of the border.”
 In other words, many local favorites serve Sonoran food, associated with Arizona and the Mexican state of Sonora directly below it on the map.
 In recent years, migrations from other regions of Mexico have diversified the food choices in Phoenix, but it’s important not to forget restaurants that offered Mexican beyond Sonoran long before it was fashionable to do so.

 Pepe’s is one of those old school Mexican restaurants that never allowed itself to be pigeonholed as exclusively Sonoran.
 The original Pepe hailed from Monterrey, Mexico’s third largest metropolitan area and a center for commerce and industry.
 It’s not a border city, but it’s not a seaside resort town either.
 Instead, it’s probably about as close to the Mexican heartland as can be imagined.
 The word “heartland” connotes stability, and the restaurant has existed since 1981 in a storefront two blocks west of the 19th Avenue / Camelback light rail station.